Are Slip-and-Fall Cases Hard To Win?

 • Did the property owner have a policy for checking their property for potential hazards?
 If a policy exists, did the property owner log each time they or their employee checked for hazards?
 The defendant should prove they followed the policy immediately before the accident happened.

-• Finding any video footage available of the accident that shows an obstruction that the property owner failed to address
+• Finding any video footage available of the accident that shows an obstruction that the property owner failed to address.

 What Is Premises Liability?

-Premises liability is a body of law that requires property owners to remove or warn guests of dangers on the property.
-Under premises liability, the property owner is held legally responsible for injuries, damages, and other losses the victim may suffer.
-You could be entitled to financial compensation if you suffered an accident on another’s land or business.
+Premises liability is a body of law that requires property owners to remove or warn guests of hazards on the property.
+Under premises liability, the property owner is held legally responsible for injuries, property damage, and other losses the victim may suffer.
+You could be entitled to pursue financial compensation if you slipped and fell due to unaddressed hazards present on anotherโ€™s land or business.

-How Can a Slip-and-Fall Accident Plaintiff Prove Liability?
+How Can A Slip-and-Fall Accident Plaintiff Prove Liability?

 There are two significant questions that must be answered as an accident victim tries to prove liability in slip-and-fall cases.
 Those questions are: